 People might seek help from a counsellor or psychotherapist for many different reasons, such as

-- those suffering from stress related illnesses, anxiety, trauma and mood disorders
+- they are suffering from stress related illnesses, anxiety, trauma and mood disorders

-- those who want to explore their relationship problems
+- they want to explore their relationship problems

-- loss of meaning or direction in life
+- they are experiencing loss of meaning or direction in life

-- Some clients come simply because they want to re-vision (review) their life and explore their life choices.
+- they want to re-vision (review) their life and explore their life choices

-- Sometimes people just need some ‘time-out’ – time and space just for themselves where they can talk about their feelings and thoughts and make sense of their experiences.
+- they just need some ‘time-out’ – time and space just for themselves where they can talk about their feelings and thoughts and make sense of their experiences

 Counselling and psychotherapy offer an opportunity to explore these feelings, with the possibility of making them easier to understand.
 Counselling does not involve giving direct advice or directing you to take a particular course of action; instead it will help you examine and explore the behaviour or situations which are proving troublesome in your life.
 It would also encourage you to find an area where it would be possible to initiate some change as a start.